Incentive program: Sales

 These programs are primarily used to drive sales, reduce sales costs, increase profitability, develop new territory, and enhance margins.
 Sales incentive programs have the most direct relationship to outcomes.
 A sales incentive plan (SIP) is a business tool used to motivate and compensate a sales professional or sales agent to meet goals or metrics over a specific period of time, usually broken into a plan for a fiscal quarter or fiscal year.
 An SIP is very similar to a commission plan; however, an SIP can incorporate sales metrics other than goods sold (or value of goods sold), which is traditionally how a commission plan is derived.
-Sales metrics used in an SIP are typically in the form of sales quotas (sometimes referred to as point of sale or POS shipments), new business opportunities and/or management by objectives (MBOs) independent action of the sales professional and is usually used in conjunction with a base salary.
+Sales metrics used in an SIP are typically in the form of sales quotas (sometimes referred to as point of sale or POS shipments), new business opportunities and/or management by objectives (MBOs) independent action of the sales professional and are usually used in conjunction with a base salary.

 SIPs are used to incent sales professionals where total sales are not a precise measure of sales productivity.
 This is usually due to the complexity or length of the sales process or where a sale is completed not by an individual but by a team of people, each contributing unique skills to the sales process.
 SIPs are used to encourage and compensate each member of the sales team as they contribute to the team's ability to sell.
 It is not uncommon for the members of such teams to be located in different physical locations and for the product introduction to happen in one location and the purchase of such a product to occur in another location.

-Dealer

 Dealer incentive programs are used to improve performance for dealer, resellers, channel partners and other types of brokers using sales incentive programs.
 These programs help companies capture market share, launch new products, reduce cost of sales and provide momentum for new launches by incenting an external party to drive additional sales.

-Online programs

-Incentive programs have gained significant traction online; 43% of companies using incentive programs use the Internet as a channel.
-According to the Online Incentive Council (defunct), since their emergence in 1996, the number of online incentive programs has almost doubled in size every year.
-At present, nearly every traditional incentive company offers an online component in programs including employee motivation and recognition, sales performance, channel programs, and consumer promotions.
-Companies that run their programs online experience efficient communication, reporting, and awards fulfillment.
-Online incentive programs pose an attractive alternative to traditional offline programs since online programs save money and time and allow organizations to have greater control.